|Faculty Services Librarian

 Introduction to Indigenous Sovereignty Under International and Domestic Law, in Climate Change and Indigenous Peoples: The Search for Legal Remedies (Edward Elgar Publishing, 2012) (co-author Elizabeth A. Kronk).

 Upcoming and Recent Presentations

-Everything You Need to Know to get Published, will present at the 2014 Southwestern Association of Law Libraries Annual Meeting, Mapping the New Normal, Austin, Texas, March 2014.
+Everything You Need to Know to get Published, presented at the 2014 Southwestern Association of Law Libraries Annual Meeting, Mapping the New Normal, Austin, Texas, March 2014.

-Trust Land—Situs for Economic Development and Global Impact, will present at the 27th Annual Sovereignty Symposium 2014, Oklahoma City, Oklahoma, June 2014.
+Trust Land—Situs for Economic Development and Global Impact, presented at the 27th Annual Sovereignty Symposium 2014, Oklahoma City, Oklahoma, June 2014.

 Indian Child Welfare Act, presented at the 8th Annual Texas Tech Law School Faculty Update for Legal Services Attorney, Public Interest Practitioners and Pro Bono Attorney’s, Lubbock, Texas, October 2013.

 American Indian Law: Access and Collection, presented at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 15, 2013.

 Igniting Faculty Services in Your Library, presented at the 2013 American Association of Law Libraries Annual Meeting & Conference, Seattle, Washington, July 14, 2013.

 Ethics in Dealing with Diverse Clients, presented at the 7th Annual Texas Tech Law School Faculty Update for Legal Services Attorney’s, Public Interest Practitioners & Pro Bono Attorney’s, Lubbock, Texas, October 2012.

 American Indian Education: The Boarding School Experience, presented at Texas Tech University School of Law, Lubbock, Texas, September 2012.